sanketrs/sql-interview-preparation-questions-with-answers/README.md

 # SQL Interview Preparation Questions with Answers

 ## Overview
-Welcome to the **SQL Interview Preparation Questions with Answers** repository!
+**SQL Interview Preparation Questions with Answers** repository!
 This project is designed as a comprehensive resource for aspiring data analysts, data engineers, and database administrators.
 It provides a structured collection of 500+ SQL interview questions and answers, organized by difficulty level and topic.
 Each section is prefixed with numbers for an intuitive learning order.
 Whether you are preparing for a technical interview or enhancing your SQL skills, this repository serves as a one-stop solution.

 ## Why Use This Repository?
 - Covers a wide range of SQL topics, from basics to advanced concepts.